Last Updated on April 20, 2022 by Chenée Lewis

 - cooked medium shrimp - makes this dish so easy!
 I bought a bag of frozen medium cooked shrimp, so all I had to do was thaw the shrimp and cut it into chunks!

-- mayonnaise – crucial to give this shrimp macaroni salad that creamy consistency!
-I prefer Hellmann’s because it produces a creamier result.
+- mayonnaise - crucial to give our macaroni salad that creamy consistency!
+I prefer Hellmann's because it produces a creamier result.

 - ranch dressing - secret weapon!
 Adds a lot of flavor and more creaminess.
 I can't be the only Midwestern girl that grew up putting ranch on everything!